mpaperno/WASimCommander/README.md

 Since MS/Asobo have been, ahem, "slow" to add further remote access features to _SimConnect_ (or come up with some other method), this project is an attempt at establishing a "standard" or "common" way of doing so.
 At the least I hope it motivates _some_ kind of standards adoption.

-On a more practical note, I will be using it with the [MSFS Touch Portal Plugin](https://github.com/mpaperno/MSFSTouchPortalPlugin) which I'm currently maintaining.
+On a more practical note, I am using it with the [MSFS Touch Portal Plugin](https://github.com/mpaperno/MSFSTouchPortalPlugin) which I'm currently maintaining.

 -------------
 ### Features